rgilyard/pillars-data-set-up/README.md

 Contains the .las LiDAR files manually exported from veloview (this needs to be done manually before running the script)

+## Transfer ##
+The script also zips the arcs files into 'arcs.zip' which can be transferred to the server like so:
+- ssh into the server using OpenVPN connect
+- open command prompt
+- use scp to move zip file:
+  - scp /path/to/local/file.zip username@server.ip.address.x:path/to/server/distination.zip

 ## Which tools use which files?? ##

 | File Extention | Program                                            |